 HE AIN'T HEAVY IS A NEW SHOW BY ODDLY MOVING.
 GRANIA PICKARD TELLS THE STORY OF GROWING UP WITH HER DISABLED AUTISTIC BROTHER "SEAN".
-IT WILL TOUR IN OCTOBER AND NOVEMBER 2017.
+IT IS AVAILABLE TO TOUR IN 2018.

 When people ask me about my brother I usually give them the short answer; he has severe learning disabilities, epilepsy and autism.
 He Ain't Heavy is the long answer.
 As Sean cannot go on a national tour due to a love of routine and no concept of theatre, we are going to bring him into the room in other ways.